jankampherbeek/EnigmaSuite/MyDocu/Enigma Astrology Research - Roadmap.md

 **Charts**:

-- Charts can be saved into, and retrieved from a database.
-The user can add multiple tags to the saved charts, making it possible to search for specific criteria.
+- The user can add multiple tags to the saved charts, making it possible to search for specific criteria.
+- Support for parans, as in the current program Enigma Parans.

 **Research**: